s-oram/malkovich-wiki/README.md

 * Notes are written in Markdown and automatically converted to HTML for display.
 * Notes can link to other notes for basic wiki-like functionality.
 (Links are created with double square brackets. `[[Example]]`)
-* Malkovich is like a web application except it is installed locally and all data is kept on your machine.
-A small console application runs a server in the background.
-The Malkovich GUI is shown in your browser.
+* Malkovich runs in the browser like a web application except it is installed locally.
 * Malkovich is super snappy when reading and editing notes because all data is stored locally, not in the cloud.
 * Malkovich notes remain available when your internet connection fails.